 STRONG POLICE AND FIRE PROTECTION:

-REVITALIZATION AND BEAUTIFICATION OF DOWNTOWN WACO:
+REVITALIZATION OF DOWNTOWN WACO: